alparo/waxNFTdispatcher/README.md

 assetsender.send_assets(("1099543811405", "1099543811406"), recipient)

 # Mint given number of same assets
-assetsender.mint_assets("rawmaterials", 318738, "recipient.wam", 5)
+assetsender.mint_assets("rawmaterials", "318738", "recipient.wam", 5)
 ```

 The methods return tuple or list of tuples where on the first place is the asset ID or schema-template tuple, an on the
-second place either hash of successful transaction or False if transaction failed for some reason.
+second place either hash of successful transaction or 'False' if transaction failed for some reason.
 For example:

 ```
-[(('rawmaterials', 318738), False),
+[(('rawmaterials', '318738'), False),
 (['1099511811819'], '6b80b145aa261736941583ed17802a8be0254cd21a78b6bb415c923ec64ad32c')]
 ```